 Indemnity reinsurance agreements are intended to limit a life insurer's maximum loss on a large or unusually hazardous risk or to obtain a greater diversification of risk for the life insurer.
 Indemnity reinsurance does not discharge the original insurer's primary liability to the insured.
 Jackson National Life's reinsured business is ceded to numerous reinsurers and the amount of business ceded to any one reinsurer is not material.
-Typically, the reinsurers have an AM Best Co rating of A or higher.

 Jackson National Life limits the amount of risk it retains on new policies.
-Currently, the maximum risk that is retained on new policies is \$1.0 million (\$1.5 million on last survivor life business).
+Currently, the maximum risk that is retained on new policies is \$1.5 million on last survivor life business.
 Jackson National Life is not a party to any risk reinsurance arrangement with any reinsurer pursuant to which the amount of reserves on reinsurance ceded to such reinsurer equals more than 1% of total policy reserves.